tokkonopapa/WordPress-IP-Geo-Block/_codex/04/about-the-response-code.md

 ### Human friendly error page ###

 You can find `404.php` in your theme directory.
-Please copy it and give it a name according to your setting of "**Response code**".
+Please copy it and give it a name according to your setting at "**Response code**".
 For example, the following picture is a sample of `403.php` in [Twenty Twelve][TwentyTwelve] with [BuddyPress][BuddyPress].